conorotompkins/pgh-crime/Data_Problem_Analysis.md

   mutate(zone = as.factor(paste("Zone:", zone)))
 ```

-In this veiw, the data looks accurate
+In this vieww, the data looks accurate

 ``` r
 city_map_11 +